Overview

 πŸ“˜

-Some properties of a feature (for example: its ID), cannot be modified after the feature is created.
+Some properties of a feature (for example: its ID), cannot be modified after the feature is created or when the feature is already in-use by a plan or add-on.

-To delete a feature click on the dotted menu icon of the relevant row, and select the "Delete" action.
+To archive a feature, click on the dotted menu icon of the relevant row, and select the "Archive" action.

 🚧

-It's not possible to delete a feature if it's in use by an existing plan or add-on.
+1. It's not possible to archive a feature if it's in use by a published plan or add-on.
+To archive it, first publish new plan and add-on versions without it.